NoahKetcham/Desktop-Boxes/docs/To_Add.md

 - Auto start the app when the computer starts up, only boxes windows should start not settings ui.

 - birng boxes to top on click of show desktop button.

+# NOTES:
+- Hysteresis is good for solving the jittering issue.